Social Welfare

 The Employee Retention Grant Scheme helps employers keep employees who get an illness, or impairment that affects their work.
 Funds are available to keep any worker, at any level in the company.

-The Enterprise Support Grant is for self-employed people who close their COVID-19 Pandemic Unemployment Payment.
-It gives a grant of up to €1,000 to business owners to restart their business.
+The Enterprise Support Grant was for self-employed people who closed their COVID-19 Pandemic Unemployment Payment.
+It gave a grant of up to €1,000 to business owners to restart their business.

 A single payment to help meet essential, once-off, exceptional expenditure.